Alexdesaint/Alexdesaint.github.io/content/_index.md

 name: Alexandre de Saint Blanquat
 accroche: Pricing Team Lead for a High Frequency Market Maker in Amsterdam.
 intro: >-
-  Lead Developer in a trading company, I guide projects, manages a team and maintain a good communication with others outside my department.
+  Lead Developer in a trading company, I guide the real-time pricing projects, manages four developers and maintain a good communication with others outside my department.
-  I have expertise in designing and implementing **C++** applications in collaboration with traders to deliver fast and robust solutions to production.
+  I have expertise in designing and implementing **C++** applications used for low latency trading.
-  As part of All Options, we are working on renewing an infrastructure created more than 10 years ago.
-  By leading a team of four software developers, we are working on a real time pricing framework for low-latency trading applications and quantitative analysis using the Vola Dynamics library.
+  Proficient with **C++ 17**, **Linux**, **Python**, **Vola Dynamics**, **CMAKE**, **Boost**, **Redis**, **ScyllaDB** and **Tbricks**.
 experience:
 - name: Pricing Team Lead
   place:
   location: "**All Options International**, Amsterdam, The Netherlands"
   text:
   - All Options is a derivatives trading company specialised in trading options.
-  - I am part of the technology department dedicated to develop new technologies and ensure the continuity of the trading platform.
+I am part of the technology department dedicated to develop new technologies and ensure the continuity of the trading platform.
-  - Since I joined, I am building **C++** applications covering low latency trading, portfolio management and options hedging.
-  - Promoted medior in June 2022, I started working on the most complicated projects related to real time pricing and fitting.
-  - Thanks to previous projects success, I am now the pricing lead developer dedicated to archive the company goals of expanding to the US market.
-  - I manage a team of four **C++** developers.
+  - My first large project was to rewrite a C++ trading strategy that place options orders in pre-open phase on Euronex and was not able to handle the amount of order-books updates.
+The application is required to manage order-book, send orders and cancel orders with a single thread asynchronously.
+  - Wrote a portfolio management application that automatically move delta-neutral and vega-neutral positions when we trade.
+Used to create the company's spread or dispersion strategies.
+  - Worked on processing market data for fitting the volatility to the market using the **Vola Dynamics** library.
+Used on EURO STOXX 50 and other liquid European indices.
+  - Created a new real-time pricing application entirely based on **Vola Dynamics**, used on all traded products in the US.
+Since June 2023, I am leading a team of four developers aiming to expand to all products in Europe and US with a real-time and historical pricing and replace all the previous pricing applications.
   left:
   - Now
   - Mar 2021